usman-u/blog/content/posts/Wireguard VPN on a Ubiquiti Edgerouter.md

 ![ER-X-WEBUI](/images/erx-webui.jpg)

-The EdgeRouter devices come with Ubiquiti's Debian Linux based EdgeOS, which is a fork of Vyatta/Vyos.
+The EdgeRouter devices come with Ubiquiti's Debian Linux based EdgeOS, which is a fork of Vyatta.

 There is a Web UI for basic configuration, and a Juniper-style CLI for more advanced functions.